-Excelling as a leader helps you maximize your full potential because you are no longer relying on yourself, but rather have a team of people supporting you as you work toward the attainment of your goals and objectives.
+Excelling as a leader helps you maximize your full potential because you are no longer relying on yourself, but instead have a team of people supporting you as you work toward the attainment of your goals.

 Leveraging other people’s time, energy, skills, resources, and knowledge in this way is the key to fully maximizing your potential in any field of endeavor.